LGBTQ rights in Queensland: Federal

 Australian Commonwealth law does outlaw discrimination based on "marital or relationship status, sexual orientation, gender identity and/or intersex status" at the federal level in various areas that includes coverage of aged care, employment, health services, goods and services, and accommodation, since August 2013.
 Federal employment protection does include "sexual orientation" in the federal Fair Work Act 2009.
 However, in response to Australia's obligation to implement the principle of non-discrimination in employment and occupation pursuant to the International Labour Organisation Convention No.111 (ILO 111), the Human Rights and Equal Opportunity Commission (HREOC) Act established the HREOC in 1986, and empowers it to investigate complaints of discrimination in employment and occupation on various grounds, including sexual orientation, and to resolve such complaints by conciliation.
 If it cannot be conciliated, the Commission prepares a report to the federal Attorney-General who then tables the report in Parliament.
-It is important to note that such discrimination is not rendered unlawful under the Act.
+Such discrimination is not rendered unlawful under the Act.

 The Human Rights (Sexual Conduct) Act 1994 provided that sexual conduct involving only consenting adults (18 years or over) acting in private would not be subject to arbitrary interference by law enforcement.
 This applies to any law of the Commonwealth, State or Territory.

 As of August 2013, the Australian federal Commonwealth Government under law does provide protections for "marital or relationship status, sexual orientation, gender identity and/or intersex status" at the federal level at various levels that cover aged care, employment, health services, goods and services, accommodation, etc. in the Human Rights Commission Act 1981 (Commonwealth legislation).

 Federal law also protects LGBT and Intersex people in Queensland after additional protected attributes were added to the Sex Discrimination Act 1984 by the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013, with effect from 1 August 2013.